Francization of Brussels: Establishment of the language border

 After both a Flemish boycott of the language census of 1960 and two large Flemish protest marches in Brussels, the language border was solidified in 1962 and the recently taken language census was annulled.
 Various municipalities shifted from one language area to another, such as Voeren, which became part of Flanders, and Comines-Warneton and Mouscron which became part of Wallonia.
 In both Wezembeek-Oppem and Sint-Genesius-Rode, language facilities were established for French speakers, who made up just under 30% of the population when the last language census in 1947 was taken.
 Brussels was fixed at 19 municipalities, thus creating a bilingual enclave in otherwise monolingual Flanders.

 Brussels was limited to the current 19 municipalities.
 Many French speakers complained that this did not correspond to the social reality, since the language border was based on the results of the 1947 language census and not that of 1960.
 French-speaking sources claim that in that year, French-speaking minorities had surpassed the 30% threshold in Alsemberg, Beersel, Sint-Pieters-Leeuw, Dilbeek, Strombeek-Bever, Sterrebeek, and Sint-Stevens-Woluwe, in which case French-language facilities should have been established under previous legislation.
 A political rift developed because French speakers considered the language facilities as an essential right, while the Flemings saw the facilities as a temporary, transitional measure to allow the French-speaking minorities time to adapt to their Flemish surroundings.

 The division of the country into language areas had serious consequences for education, and the "freedom of the head of household" was abolished.
 Thence, Dutch-speaking children were required to be educated in Dutch and French-speaking children in French.
-This stemed the tide of further Francization of Brussels.
+This stemmed the tide of further Francization of Brussels.
 Some of the more radical French speakers such as the Democratic Front of Francophones were opposed to this change and advocated the restoration of the freedom of education.